On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Conclusions

 \section{Conclusions}

-In this work, we presented new sufficient conditions for exact support recovery by M-SBL in the joint sparse support recovery problem.
-The sufficient conditions are expressed in terms of the number of MMVs and the restricted isometry constants of the measurement matrix and its self Khatri-Rao product.
-The new conditions cater to a wider, more useful class of Gaussian signals, and dispenses with the restrictive row-orthogonality condition on the signal matrix required in the previous results\cite{Wipf_07_msbl, Balkan14JSBLResults}.
+We analyzed the sample complexity of error free recovery of the common nonzero support of multiple joint-sparse Gaussian sources from their compressive measurements.
+We established the finite MMV, high-probability consistency of the nonzero support inferred from a constrained \mbox{type-II ML} estimate of the variance hyperparameters belonging to a correlation-aware Gaussian source prior.
+The nonzero coefficients of the type-II ML estimate are constrained to lie in a known interval $[\vgammamin, \vgammamax]$.
+Our support consistency guarantee also applies to any global solution of the M-SBL optimization when the nonzero coefficients of the solutions satisfy the same interval constraint.

-We have shown that M-SBL is capable of recovering $k$-sparse support from fewer than $k$ measurements per MMV for both noiseless and noisy measurements.
-In the noiseless case, a single MMV suffices for perfect recovery of any $k$-sparse support, provided that $\text{spark}(\matA) >k+1$.
-In case of noisy measurements, M-SBL can perfectly recover any $k$-sized support with vanishing error probability using finitely many MMVs, provided that $\matA \odot \matA$ satisfies the RIP condition: $\delta_{2k}^{\odot} < 1$.
-For random subgaussian $\matA$, the RIP condition $\delta_{2k}^{\odot} < 1$ is satisfied with high probability for $k$ as high as $\mathcal{O}\lb \frac{m^2}{\log^3 n} \rb$ \cite{sakhanna17KRRIP}, which suggests that M-SBL can successfully recover $\mathcal{O}(m^{2})$ sized supports for fixed $n$.

-There still remain the following open questions about M-SBL's support recovery performance: \begin{enumerate}[label=(\roman*)] \item What are necessary conditions for exact support recovery in terms of the number of required MMVs? \item Under what conditions do all local maxima of the M-SBL objective yield the correct support estimate? \item How is the support recovery performance impacted by inter and intra vector correlations in the signals? \end{enumerate}
+We also showed that a single noiseless MMV suffices for perfect recovery of any $K$-sparse support, provided that $K < \text{spark}(\matA)-1$.
+In case of noisy MMVs, we showed that any $K$-sized support can be recovered exactly with high probability using finitely many MMVs, provided $\matA \odot \matA$ admits a positive minimum restricted singular value of order $\Theta(K)$.
+We also presented an interesting interpretation of M-SBL's marginalized log-likelihood cost as a Bregman matrix divergence, which highlights that the M-SBL algorithm is, in principle, a covariance matching algorithm.
+There still remain the following open questions regarding M-SBL-based support recovery: \begin{enumerate}[label=(\roman*)] \item What are necessary conditions for exact support recovery in terms of the number of required MMVs? \item Is there a criterion under which all stationary points of the M-SBL objective also yield the correct support estimate? \item How is the support recovery performance impacted by inter and intra vector correlations in the signals? \end{enumerate} Answering these questions would be interesting directions for future work.

-\subsection{Proof of Proposition \ref{prop_strong_convexity_of_logdet}}
+\subsection{Proof of Proposition~\ref{prop_renyi_div_lb_analytical}}